Goldinium/Creating-database-based-on-a-diagram/Readme.md

 ### Key Features <a name="key-features"></a>

-> A database storing all information about different things of the pets on the clinic
+> A database storing all information about different things on the clinic

 <p align="right">(<a href="#readme-top">back to top</a>)</p>